-This is the 115th issue of the Newsletter published by the Department of Linguistics at the University of Konstanz.
+This is the 117th issue of the Newsletter published by the Department of Linguistics at the University of Konstanz.

-It covers informations about the plans of the members of the department in January 2018 as well as short reports abut events, presentations, etc. in December 2017.
+It covers informations about the plans of the members of the department in March 2018 as well as short reports abut events, presentations, etc. in February 2018.

 New to Konstanz

 We welcome Sandy Ciroux at our department!